tfeb/warranted/README.md

 - The default configuration will let it read a file controlled by the user running it: it needs to be tied down with a meta file to stop that.
 - *It's just a hack*: I wrote it in a few hours so I could make my cron jobs work, and that's all it's good for.

+If you care about security, read the code: it's not very big.

 ## Building
-You will need a [Racket](https://racket-lang.org/) installation with `raco` in your `PATH`, & a working `make` (the Xcode one is fine).
+`warranted` is written in [Racket](https://racket-lang.org/), and has been built with Racket 7.2 & 7.3.
+You will need a Racket installation with `raco` in your `PATH`, & a working `make` (the Xcode one is fine).
 The `Makefile` uses `raco exe` to make a binary and then `raco distribute` to make a distribution which should not depend on the installed Racket.
 The default target just makes the binary, `make distrubution` will make the distribution directory, and `make install` will try to install the distribution.
 Installing is fiddly in the usual way if the user who can run `raco` is not the one who can write into the install directory.

-## General notes
+## Other notes
 Although this is not apparent from the GUI, it seems to be the case that when you bless a locally-built executable, such as `warranted`, you are blessing the specific file: presumably it works out whether the file is blessed or not by computing some signature of it and comparing it with what it knows.
 This means that if you rebuild & reinstall it it will stop being blessed, although the GUI will show that it still is.
 So each time you reinstall `warranted` you have to do a little dance to remove the old one from the list and then bless the new one.
 The answer to this is probably code signing, but I have no idea how that works: I suspect the answer is [here](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html).

 ---